Mackenzie-Frey/express_sweater_weather/README.md

 ## Description
 Express Sweater Weather is a 6-day, solo project during module four of four, of Turing School's Back-End Engineering Program.

 Express Sweater Weather is a web application designed to consume/produce API's.
-The application utilizes -------, with a PostgreSQL database, to consume the Dark Sky API for weather, and the Google Maps API for geocoding.
+The application utilizes Node.js, Expess and Sequelize, with a PostgreSQL database, to consume the Dark Sky API for weather, and the Google Maps API for geocoding.

 #### [**_View Sweater Weather in Production_**](https://express-sweater-weather.herokuapp.com/) </br>